IT ALL STARTED AT A DINING ROOM TABLE

 Robert (Bob) Benson was struck with GBS in November of 1979.
 An active, athletic man, Bob had a bad cold one week and complete paralysis the next.
 Treatment at the time was limited, and Bob’s GBS ran its course with medical supervision and steroids (medicine that’s no longer recommended).
 During the month spent in ICU, Bob and his wife, Estelle, were alone with their fears and questions.
 They vowed that if Bob survived this, they would begin a support group for other GBS patients and their families so that no one would have to go through this alone.

 Bob did survive.
 It took four months in a rehab facility for him to learn to walk again plus additional therapy to regain fine motor control.
 He couldn’t walk backwards for five years.
 Yet Bob eventually returned to playing tennis and riding a bicycle, activities he enjoyed on a regular basis before GBS.
+In May 2012 Bob died from cancer.
+His memory lives on.

 First There Were Eight